-- 1.1 On the 10 December 2020, the North Horsham County Local Committee (CLC) approved under Urgent Action recommendations for traffic regulation order prioritisation.
-Proposals for Lambs Farm Road were considered but did not achieve a high enough priority for inclusion in the works programme.
-Subsequently the Cabinet Member for Highways and Transport reviewed all outstanding requests and authorised additional resources to allow proposals for Lambs Farm Road to be included in the 2021/22 TRO works programme. - 1.2 Lambs Farm Road is a "C" Classified residential road and local distributor serving a large estate development in the central area of Horsham. - 1.3 The County Council had received representations from a local resident, supported by a petition of some 80+ signatures, that considered that onstreet parking that occurs in in Lambs Farm Road in the vicinity of its junction with Morrell Avenue was causing local access problems to properties, congestion and obstructing the visibility for drivers accessing and leaving the side roads.
-An application was made to introduce parking restrictions to alleviate the problems experienced by local residents.
+- 1.1 On 26 November 2020, the North Chichester County Local Committee (CLC) approved under Urgent Action recommendations for traffic regulation order prioritisation.
+Proposals for New Road had been considered but did not achieve a high enough priority for inclusion in the works programme.
+Subsequently the Cabinet Member for Highways and Infrastructure reviewed all outstanding requests and authorised additional resources to allow proposals for New Road to be included in the 2021/22 Traffic Regulation Order (TRO) works programme. - 1.2 New Road is an "A" Classified (A286) residential road running through Midhurst Town. - 1.3 The County Council has received representations from local residents that consider that parking problems that occur at and in the vicinity of the entrance to Spring Meadows, which is a retirement complex, causes access problems and obstructs the visibility for drivers accessing and leaving the development.
+An application has been made to introduce parking restriction at this junction.